 Document SCRS/2013/191 examined the statistical power to discriminate between the high and low recruitment potential scenarios (LRS and HRS) assumed for western Atlantic bluefin tuna when the spawning stock is allowed to rebuild under various catch scenarios.
 Stochastic projections were conducted using the bootstrap methodology employed by the 2012 SCRS assessment of western Atlantic bluefin tuna.
 Tables of statistical power are generated by comparing bootstrap replicates of average recruitment projected under the two-line (LRS) and Beverton and Holt (HRS) with various degrees of depensation.
 The results indicate the statistical power to discriminate between the HRS and LRS will be very low with a TAC of 2,500 t even with little depensation (K=infinity) because the spawning biomass is not expected to grow substantially.
-The current TAC of 1,750 t could allow the spawning biomass to rebuild enough to afford moderate power to discriminate between the HRS and LRS of 1,000 t or less is predicted to allow the spawning biomass to rebuild enough to afford moderate power to HRS and LRS by the end of the rebuilding period (2018) and high power (>80%) by 2025.
+The current TAC of 1,750 t could allow the spawning biomass to rebuild enough to afford moderate power to discriminate between the HRS and LRS by the year 2024.
+A TAC of 1,000 t or less is predicted to allow the spawning biomass to rebuild enough to afford moderate power (70-80%) to discriminate between the HRS and LRS by the end of the rebuilding period (2018) and high power (>80%) by 2025.
 Tables of the different probabilities requested by the Commission are presented in SCRS/2013/191 (in terms of percent statistical power)